Ukraine's Poroshenko names new head of anti-rebel operations

 The move, announced on the president's website, is the latest by Poroshenko to tighten his grip on security operations and restore public confidence in his ability to win the fight against the separatists.

-Grytsak, a 20-year veteran of the state security apparatus, replaces Vasyl Krutov who has headed the "anti-terrorist centre" since mid-April.
+Grytsak, a 20-year veteran of the state security apparatus, replaces Vasyl Krutov who has headed the "anti-terrorist center" since mid-April.

 Despite some other military successes, Krutov and other security officials have come under public criticism for big military losses including the downing by the rebels of an Il-76 cargo plane in June with the deaths of more than 49 crew and servicemen.